 JOHN D. DADAKIS

-John D. Dadakis is a member of the Board of Trustees at NYCFEC.
-He is chair of Holland & Knight's New York Private Wealth Services Group.
-As "Personal General Counsel" to an elite national client base, Mr. Dadakis’ model is uniquely suited to handle the needs of family and closely-held business owners.
-For several decades, Mr. Dadakis has focused on the multidisciplinary needs of family-held enterprises.
-Starting in the late 1980s, he was instrumental in founding the Attorneys for Family-Held Enterprises (AFHE) and served as its president for more than 10 years.
-Through the studies and discussions that have been advanced at the association's meetings, Mr. Dadakis has cultivated a national family businesses client base for which he provides assistance in resolving generational transition problems.
-He also works with owners developing family mission statements and family constitutions, utilizing the latter to develop a comprehensive overall forum that assists in the oversight of the constituencies of a family business.
-Mr. Dadakis holds a J.D. from Fordham University School of Law and a B.A. from Johns Hopkins University..
+For many years, John has focused on the multidisciplinary needs of family-held enterprises.
+Their unique legal demands require a more comprehensive approach to wealth planning.
+Starting in the late 1980s, he was instrumental in founding the Attorneys for Family-Held Enterprises (AFHE), serving for more than a decade as its president.
+The studies and discussions that have been advanced at the association's meetings have helped John cultivate a national client base of family businesses that rely on him to manage a range of generational transition problems.
+He also works with owners developing family mission statements and constitutions, utilizing the latter to develop a comprehensive overall forum which assists in the oversight of the constituencies of a family business.

 MARY K. DUKE